Crowle Peatland Railway: Background

 Crowle Moor is effectively an eastward extension of Thorne Moor.
 The Commission of 1630 gave turbary rights to the inhabitants and tenants of Crowle, but the 400 acre of land to which they had rights was in Yorkshire.
 This anomaly was noted by the Local Government Act 1888, which moved the county boundary so that the Crowle turbary land was included in Lincolnshire.
 Peat exploitation to the east of the Swinefleet Warping Drain was always on a smaller scale than on Thorne Moors to the west of the drain, and in 1993 the boundary was realigned slightly, so that it followed the course of the drain.
 Over the years there were several small peat moss mills established in Crowle, all near to Moor Middle Road, and each working a ribbon of moorland which ran north-westwards from the mill to the parish boundary.
 The British Moss Litter Company also extracted peat from Crowle Moors, taking it to Medge Hall and Swinefleet Works, but this ceased in 1956 after a disastrous fire on the moors.

 The longest-running site on Crowle Moor was that based at Moors Farm, where horses pulled wagons loaded with hand-cut turves along a single tramway track to a mill.
 The farm was bought by Clifford Cowling in 1940, who initially used the 26 acre site for agriculture, but in 1947 set up the Scientific Peat Company with William Thomas.
+Herbert Pickett from Crowle became an additional partner in 1950, and in 1951, the company was bought out by his son Sid Pickett, and Herbert Mason.
 Turves were conveyed to the mill on a trailer pulled by a Fordson Major tractor, although a short section of tramway was used on the moors between 1954 and 1957.
 A diesel engine replaced the paraffin engine which powered the mill in 1955, and the mill was connected to an electricity supply in 1957.
 The peat was processed for horticultural use, and the firm pioneered the use of polythene packaging on Thorne Moors.
 Consequently, the company was renamed in 1960, becoming Poly-Peat Products.
 The mill was subsequently used by Ken Crow Peat Products, Richgro Peat, and finally Fernmoor UK Limited, which was incorporated in 2002, and was the last peat company to be formed.